 Abundance and distribution: Circumtropical and temperate in waters usually warmer than 16 degrees.
 Highly migratory with migrations recorded up to 2500mi.

-Diet and Behavior: Cruises open water in search of prey species.
-Main diet consists of bony fishes and squid.
+Diet and Behavior: The shortfin mako shark cruises open water in search of prey species.
+It's main diet consists of bony fishes and squid.
 Wounds and scars on the ventral surface and caudal peduncle of swordfish and tuna indicate that Shortfin Mako Sharks often attack from below.
 As well as a large assortment of bony fishes, Makos also consume a variety of sharks and rays (especially in South Africa) and larger specimens may attack dolphins and small cetaceans.

 Reproduction: Ovoviviparous.
 Recorded litter size 2 - 10 but may be higher.
 Gestation has been estimated at 14 months.